Mehmed VI: Ruling in force

 The First World War was a disaster for the Ottoman Empire.
 Turkey's entry into the war was initiated by the CUP dictatorship.
 British and Allied forces captured Baghdad, Damascus, and Jerusalem during the war, resulting in a defeated Turkey set to be partitioned amongst the Allies.
-Now dealing with an existential crisis over the Turkish state, Sultan Mehmed VI was prepared to offer Britain and France the traditional policy of close cooperation in order to rehabilitate Turkey into the international community and sign a lighter peace treaty - or as he call it: friendship with Britain, closeness with France.
-However this strategy did not turn out to be successful, as despite the leadership change, the Allies considered the participation of Turkey during the Great War -and its trend in the last decade towards political instability- akin to a rogue state that deserved punishment.
+Now dealing with an existential crisis over the Turkish state, Sultan Mehmed VI was prepared to offer Britain and France the traditional policy of close cooperation in order to rehabilitate Turkey into the international community and sign a lighter peace treaty – or as he call it: friendship with Britain, closeness with France.
+However this strategy did not turn out to be successful, as despite the leadership change, the Allies considered the participation of Turkey during the Great War – and its trend in the last decade towards political instability – akin to a rogue state that deserved punishment.
 Therefore, Entente statesmen sought to elevate Greece as a responsible Eastern Mediterranean Great Power in Turkey's place.

 Domestically, the wars end and the CUP's collapse and discreditation represented a power vacuum, and an opportunity for Vahdeddin to reassert the Sultanate and purge the Unionists.
-However Vahdeddin's program -peace by all means necessary- was ill-conceived and unpopular, while his governments lacked cohesion and he himself had bad political acumen.
+However Vahdeddin's program – peace by all means necessary – was ill-conceived and unpopular, while his governments lacked cohesion and he himself had bad political acumen.
 The Sultan and his government would be trapped between the demands of the Allies and the demands of neo-Unionist Turkish Nationalists.
 Though he may have had little room to maneuver in foreign affairs, he squandered the mandate given to him in domestic affairs, which lead to his deposition.

 Mehmed VI witnessed many of the monarchies of Europe experiencing their demise or extreme shakeup with the end of the Great War.
 The German Hohenzollerns, Austrian Habsburgs, and Russian Romanovs all met their end due to the Great War, and Greece and Bulgaria's monarchies also experienced great instability due to the war.
-The highest priority for the Vahdeddin was to safeguard his dynasty's interests, which soon came into conflict with his country's national interest.
+The highest priority for Vahdeddin was to safeguard his dynasty's interests, which soon came into conflict with his country's national interest.
 He hoped to rely on Grand Viziers that were connected to the royal family by marriage ties.
 Damat Ferid Pasha was Vahdeddin's brother-in-law, or imperial damat, being married to his full-sister Mediha Sultana.
 Vahdeddin did not have a good relationship with his damat, but appointed him as Grand Vizier five times due to his supposedly good relations with the British.
 Ahmed Tevfik Pasha was his in-law through his son İsmail Hakkı's marriage to Vahdeddin's daughter Ulviye Sultana.
 He was a capable, though elderly, Hamidian statesman, who often had to "clean up" Ferid's mess.